 Development and sales promotion of the recycle mat "Pellemat"

 Pellemat is the name of a product we sell that is made using the material remnants of rubber sponges produced at our company.
 They are ﬁrst crushed into chips and then hardened into sheets.
 Since rubber sponges have an airy layer, the mat is lightweight and demonstrates excellent thermal insulation in addition to reasonable cushioning.
 Furthermore, the surface is not slippery, which makes it the perfect work mat for factory ﬂoors to alleviate foot fatigue while working.
 In this way, we are contributing to waste reduction by utilizing what used to be unneeded material remnants that would have otherwise been disposed of in landﬁlls as industrial waste.

 Development and manufacturing of the long cushion, a recycled product

-We are developing and manufacturing products with material remnants of urethane that we produce, crushed into chips to be used as filling for cushions.
-With urethane in chip form, cushions exhibit less deformation over long-term use, thus extending the life of the product.
+We are developing and manufacturing products with material remnants of polyurethane that we produce, crushed into chips to be used as filling for cushions.
+With polyurethane in chip form, cushions exhibit less deformation over long-term use, thus extending the life of the product.
 Products have longer replacement cycles and produce less waste thanks to longer product life and the use of unneeded material remnants that had been treated as industrial waste.

 Managing information on chemical substances